Yoga For Dummies

 Many myths and misconceptions surround Yoga and Yoga practice, scaring off many would-be practitioners.
 The following list debunks some of those myths and gives you the real story so you can confidently add Yoga to your day.

-Yoga is only for Asian people.
-Yoga originated in the East (India, to be precise), but it’s universally applicable.
+Yoga is only for South Asian people.
+Yoga originated in the East (India, to be precise), but it's universally applicable.
 Besides, many of its practices have been modified to suit contemporary Western needs and tastes.
-Yoga is even recommended by knowledgeable physicians around the world because of its great restorative power.
+Yoga even comes recommended by knowledgeable physicians around the world because of its great restorative power.

 You need a guru to do Yoga.
-If you couldn’t try out some basic Yoga exercises by yourself, Yoga publishers wouldn’t do the business they do.
-Consulting with a Yoga teacher or instructor can be helpful, but a guru is only necessary when you want to engage in Yoga as a full-fledged spiritual practice.
+If you couldn't try out some basic Yoga exercises by yourself, Yoga publishers wouldn't do the business they do.
+Consulting with a Yoga teacher or instructor can be helpful, but a guru is necessary only when you want to engage in Yoga as a full-fledged spiritual practice.

 Yoga requires you to believe in all kinds of strange ideas.
 Yoga is based on universal principles shared by many other systems that have a holistic orientation to life.
 The fundamental approach of Yoga is for you to test those principles and find out for yourself whether they work for you.
 You either find them useful or you don't, but no belief in bizarre ideas is necessary.

 You can practice Yoga once a month and achieve good results.
-As with any other exercise system, you get out of Yoga only what you put into it.
+As with any other exercise system, you get out of Yoga what you put into it.
 Regular daily Yoga practice gives the best results, but rest assured that a little effort does go a long way.

 Finding the Right Yoga Class for You